The Old Curiosity Shop: Synopsis

-Meanwhile, Kit, having lost his job at the curiosity shop, has found new employment with the kind Mr and Mrs Garland.
+Meanwhile, Kit has found new employment with the kind Mr and Mrs Garland.
 Here he is contacted by a mysterious 'single gentleman' who is looking for news of Nell and her grandfather.
 The 'single gentleman' and Kit's mother go after them unsuccessfully, and encounter Quilp, who is also hunting for the runaways.
 Quilp forms a grudge against Kit and has him framed as a thief.
 Kit is sentenced to transportation.
 However, Dick Swiveller proves Kit's innocence with the help of his friend the Marchioness.
 Quilp is hunted down and dies trying to escape his pursuers.

 At the same time, a coincidence leads Mr Garland to knowledge of Nell's whereabouts, and he, Kit, and the single gentleman (who turns out to be the younger brother of Nell's grandfather) go to find her.
 Sadly, by the time they arrive, Nell has died as a result of her arduous journey.
 Her grandfather, already mentally infirm, refuses to admit she is dead and sits every day by her grave waiting for her to come back until, a few months later, he dies himself.